nhardman/kitura.io/en/starter/generator/command_line_tools.md

 Disables creation of generator meta-data files (`.yo-rc.json` and `.swiftservergenerator-project`).
 Although, this means that you cannot run the generator again on your generated application.

+`--init`

+Generates a basic scaffolded application with default options into the current directory.
+The name parameter is ignored when using this option.

 **Interactive prompts**

 The generator prompts you for the following information: